dsai-nlp/dsai-nlp.github.io/_pages/dat450/assignment2.md

 ## Step 1: Adapting the preprocessing

-We'll adapt the preprocessing
+In the previous assignment, you developed preprocessing tools that extracted fixed-length sequences from the training data.
+You will now adapt the preprocessing so that you can deal with inputs of variable length.

+**Splitting**: While we will deal with longer sequences than in the previous assignment, we'll still have to control the maximal sequence length (or we'll run out of GPU memory).
+Define a hyperparameter `max_sequence_length` and split your equences into pieces that are at most of that length.
+(Side note: in RNN training, limiting the sequence length is called <a href="https://d2l.ai/chapter_recurrent-neural-networks/bptt.html"><em>truncated backpropagation through time</em></a>.)

-In the previous assignment, you developed a tool that finds the most frequent words in order to build a vocabulary.
+**Padding**: In the previous assignment, you developed a tool that finds the most frequent words in order to build a vocabulary.
 In this vocabulary, you defined special symbols to cover a number of corner cases: the beginning and end of text passages, and when a word is previously unseen or too infrequent.

-Now, adapt your vocabulary builder to include a new special symbol that we will call *padding*: this will be used when our batches contain full texts but these texts are of different lengths.
+Now, change your vocabulary builder to include a new special symbol that we will call *padding*: this will be used when our batches contain full texts but these texts are of different lengths.

-Preprocess the text and build the vocabulary as in the previous assignment.
+After these changes, preprocess the text and build the vocabulary as in the previous assignment.
 Store the integer-encoded paragraphs in two lists, corresponding to the training and validation sets.
-They should *not* be split into fixed-length windows as in the previous assignment.

-**Sanity check**: after these steps, you should have around 147,000 training instances and 18,000 validation instances.
+**Sanity check**: You should have around 147,000 training paragraphs and 18,000 validation paragraphs.
+However, since you split the sequences, you will in the end get a larger number of training and validation instances.
+(The exact numbers depend on `max_sequence_length`.

 ## Step 2: Adapting the batcher